-Apple theme activities don’t have to be limited to art projects for younger children.
-There are a number of apple theme science activities that you can do with older children, too.
+Apple-themed activities don’t have to be limited to art projects for younger children.
+There are a number of apple-themed science activities that you can do with older children, too.
+By questioning how much water is in an apple, older kids can learn many science skills and use their reasoning powers.

 How Much Water is in An Apple?